A Beginners Guide: 11 Essential Tips for Flipping Your First House

 You don’t need to be a math wiz.
 Your numbers don’t need to be precise.
 Calculating your offer can be simple.
 YOUR PROFIT = (The price you end up selling the house for) - (cost of repairs needed) - (your offer price) Right now, we want to know the price you should buy it for.

 Let’s rearrange the formula:

 YOUR OFFER PRICE = (The price you end up selling the house for) - (cost of repairs needed) - (your profit)

 Now, you may get hung up here because you feel like getting the numbers wrong will lose you money.
 That’s a common feeling.
+Explore what's included in a real estate profit and loss statement to familiarize yourself with the factors.
 But the reality is, you can make offers without worrying about losing money.
 To overcome it, I created the “Rapid Risk Free Offer” technique.